ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Based on the number of functions involved:

-- Direct Recursion
+- Direct Recursion (a single function)
-- Indirect Recursion (also called mutual recursion)
+- Indirect Recursion (multiple functions, also called mutual recursion)

 ## Linear Recursion